jsenv/core/docs/shared-parameters.md

 This option only adds an extension on extensionless import, it cannot try different extension and choose the right one.

-## compileDirectoryRelativePath
+## compileDirectoryRelativeUrl

-> `compileDirectoryRelativePath` is a string leading to a directory used to wrtie compiled version of your files.
+> `compileDirectoryRelativeUrl` is a string leading to a directory used to wrtie compiled version of your files.

 This parameter is optional with a default value of